Nonoka9002/Nono-Recorder-Privacy-Policy/README.md

 # Nono Recorder: Privacy policy
-Welcome to the Nono Voice app!
+Welcome to the Nono Recorder app!

-Nono Voice is a free app developed by Nonoka and currently available on Google Play Store.
+Nono Recorder is a free app developed by Nonoka and currently available on Google Play Store.

 In this app, I need to collect some data that I can use to measure the app's performance on your device and make it better for you.